Curbside Status Update:

 One of the things we have learned is how much CALMER many of your beloved furry family members have been visiting with us despite not having you inside the building with them.
 We firmly believe that most pets are far, far happier to have you with them.
 So, we’ve asked ourselves, what is it about the curbside experience that has led to so many pets being calmer and less afraid while visiting the veterinary practice?
 What we believe has played a large role in this change is skipping the waiting area.
 For this reason, Centennial Animal Hospital will be keeping curbside check-in and check-out.
 In addition, any client who has found the full curbside experience better for them or their pet is welcome to continue staying in the parking lot during visits.

-Surgical admissions and discharges, veterinary nurse visits, product pick-up, and sample drop off will all remain fully curbside with limited client admittance into the practice.
+Surgical admissions and veterinary technician appointments will remain fully curbside with limited client admittance into the practice.

 All animals deserve compassionate veterinary care.